nataliiasmirnova/IceCream/README.md

 ## Technologies ##
 * HTML5, CSS3
 * BEM
-* responsive design

 ## Requirements ##
-The project is available for viewing in any browser, it has web and mobile version (screen width  ≥ 320px).
+The project is available for viewing in any browser, at the moment it has only desktop version.